MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-locks.md

 As an administrator, you can lock your cluster to prevent accidental deletion of data.
 The lock overrides any user permissions set using [Azure Data Explorer role-based access control](kusto/management/access-control/role-based-access-control.md).

-In the portal, you can set locks that prevent either deletions or modifications.
-These locks are called **Delete** and **Read-only**.
+In the Azure portal, you can set **Delete** or **Read-only** locks that prevent either deletions or modifications.
 The following table describes the permissions that each lock provides:

 | Lock level | Description |
 | --- | --- |